-- 3.7 As part of the process of assessing the Council's control environment, senior officers within the Council are required to complete an annual "Internal Control Assurance Statement" to confirm that the controls in the areas for which they are responsible are operating effectively.
-Officers were required to acknowledge their responsibilities for establishing and maintaining adequate and effective systems of internal control in the services for which they are responsible and confirming that those controls were operating effectively except where reported otherwise.
-There were some key themes identified specifically in some of the returns which will be picked up directly with management including a lack of awareness regarding a handbook and a requirement to update antifraud and corruption procedures.
-No areas of significant risk have been identified in additional to those already identified in the audit work completed. - 3.8 Any concerns raised by managers will be assessed and addressed by the Corporate Management Team. - 3.9 10 of the completed audits have been allocated an audit assurance of either 'moderate' or above meaning that there is generally a sound system of internal control in place, no significant control issues have been encountered and no material losses have been identified.
+- a number of core systems which were designed to suitably assist the external auditor to reach their 'opinion' and other corporate systems for example governance, and, - a number of operational systems, for example, procurement, projects, grants, and GDPR were looked at to maintain and improve control systems and risk management processes or reinforce oversight of such systems. - 3.4 The 2021/22 internal audit plan saw a small revision due to changing circumstances.
+The revised plan was delivered in full providing sufficient coverage for the Head of Internal Audit Shared Service to form an overall audit opinion. - 3.5 The results of 14 reviews were taken into consideration.
+Areas which returned a level of 'limited' or 'no' assurance included debtors, budget monitoring, risk management action plan and procurement. - 3.6 To mitigate the risk a clear management action plan has been formulated to address the issues identified in all the audit area where 'no' or 'limited' assurance was identified.
+There is a clear understanding that further work is required to embed risk management throughout the organisation with an action plan being formulated by the Interim Head of Finance and Customer Service and overseen by the Executive Director of Finance and Resource (s151 Officer). - 3.7 As part of the process of assessing the Council's control environment, senior officers within the Council are required to complete an annual "Internal Control Assurance Statement" to confirm that the controls in the areas for which they are responsible are operating effectively.
+Officers were required to acknowledge their responsibilities for establishing and maintaining adequate and effective systems of internal control in the services for which they are responsible and confirming that those controls were operating effectively except when reported otherwise.
+There were some key themes identified specifically in some of the returns which will be picked up directly with management including the financial system and budget monitoring.
+No areas of significant risk have been identified in additional to those already identified during the year. - 3.8 Any concerns raised by managers will be assessed and addressed by the Corporate Management Team. - 3.9 There has been a wide spectrum of assurance applied to the reviewed areas during 2021/22.
+The implementation of the new finance system has created risk hotspots.
+This, along with a significant loss of experienced staff due to natural churn and areas of 'limited' or 'no'

+assurance reviews clearly identify certain areas in the organisation that requires immediate attention to mitigate risk.
+Audits that have been allocated an audit assurance of either 'moderate' or above meaning that there is generally a sound system of internal control in place, no significant control issues have been encountered and no material losses have been identified give some balance to the overall picture.
 Any assurance provided is limited to the few areas of the system where controls are in place and are operating effectively.
-The critical friend review that was undertaken did not provide an overall assurance but did report on potential lessons learnt.
-It is difficult to draw a comparison with the previous year results and corporate position due to the impact the pandemic had. - 3.10 WIASS can conclude that no system of control can provide absolute assurance against material misstatement or loss, nor can Internal Audit give that assurance.
+No critical friend reviews were undertaken during 2021/22.
+It is difficult to draw a comparison with the previous year results and corporate position due to the changing position regarding the recovery from the pandemic and the implementation of the new system which has impacted the whole organisation.

+3.10 WIASS can conclude that no system of control can provide absolute assurance against material misstatement or loss, nor can Internal Audit give that assurance.
 This statement is intended to provide reasonable assurance based on the audits performed in accordance with the approved plan and the scoping therein.

-Andy Bromage Head of Internal Audit Shared Service Worcestershire Internal Audit Shared Service July 2021
+Andy Bromage Head of Internal Audit Shared Service Worcestershire Internal Audit Shared Service July 2022